Covid-19 – Regulations

-Throughout the coronavirus (COVID-19) outbreak, our priority is to protect public health, while providing support and advice to businesses across Aberdeen City.
+Throughout the coronavirus (Covid-19) outbreak, our priority is to protect public health, while providing support and advice to businesses across Aberdeen City.

 The Council is the main regulator for retail, wholesale distribution and warehousing, hotel and catering premises, offices, and the consumer/leisure industries, including the requirements of physical distancing on these premises.
-We will be publishing information about what the new measures mean for services on this page in response to evolving government guidance.
+We will be publishing information about what the new measures mean for businesses on this page in response to evolving government guidance.

 The following businesses and premises must remain closed.
 This reflects regulations that are in force.

-- theatres and concert halls – blood donation sessions can be held at these venues
+indoor theatres and concert halls – blood donation sessions can be held at these venues

 These businesses and venues must remain closed as they involve prolonged close social contact, which increases the chance of infection spreading.